jwalton/gh-ecr-push/README.md

 - `access-key-id` - Your IAM user's AWS access key ID.
 - `secret-access-key` - Your IAM user's AWS secret key.
-- `image` - The image to upload. e.g. "myimage:v1.2.0".
+- `image` - The remote image to push or pull. e.g. "myimage:v1.2.0".
+If you are pushing, this can be a list of images, separated by commas e.g. "myimage:v1.2.0, myimage:latest".
+- `local-image` - The name of the local image to push (or to pull to).
+If this is not specified, it will default to the same as `image`.
+Note that if `image` is an array of images, this must be specified as this cannot be a list.
 - `region` - The ECR region to upload to.
 Defaults to 'us-east-1'.
 - `is-semver` - Specifies if the image follows the semantic versioning standard.
 It will push X, X.Y and X.Y.Z tags.
 Defaults to false.
+Note that if this is true, the semver numbers come from the `local-image`.
+If `image` is a list, the tags from each image will be discarded.

 ## Outputs

 - `imageUrl` - The URL of the image that was pushed/pulled.
+If multiple images were pushed, this will be the URL of the first image that was pushed.

 ## Login